martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 #### `from_db`

 The `#from_db` method is responsible for converting the passed raw DB value to the right field value.
 Indeed, the value that is read from the database will usually need to be converted to another format.
-For example a `uuid` field might need to convert a `String` value to a proper `UUID` object:
+For example, a `uuid` field might need to convert a `String` value to a proper `UUID` object:

 ```crystal
 def from_db(value) : ::UUID?